webtalk16/ES6_Template/README.md

 -- Developement Environment Instructions --

-* Make changes as needed to the project and then run "npm run build" from project root --- the project to ready to go :)
+* Make changes as needed to the project and then run "npm run build" from project root --- the project is ready to go :)

 * To run a local server and watcher where build is run every time there is a change in the files, run "npm start" from project root